 - Varying Motivations – Just like in any other location, the motivations that cause families, coaches and administrators to be involved in youth sports vary greatly in Central Virginia.
 Some see youth sports as a fun immediate experience that may or may not continue in the future while others see youth sports as a path to high school success or securing a college scholarship or a professional sports career.
 Some are trying to recreate and extend the positive sports experiences of their own youth while others are trying to make amends for their own youth sports experiences that they perceive as having fallen short.
 Some prioritize activities closest to their home or school or choose based on affordability while others are willing to travel great distances or see no expense as too great.
 Finding like-minded families, coaches and clubs seems to be key to a positive experience.

-- Weather – Virginia’s weather allows for a long outdoor season but with a greater frequency amount of rain and higher heat/humidity than we experienced in Colorado.
+- Weather – Virginia’s weather allows for a long outdoor season than Colorado or Canada but with a greater frequency amount of rain and higher heat/humidity than either of those locations.
 The typical lack of snow is a positive for all field sports but definitely not ideal for skiers and snowboarders.

 - Travel – In the Charlottesville/Crozet area, the amount of travel required for youth sports can be either minimal or extreme, with little in between.
 If families stick with their community leagues/clubs they can stay within their own community for core sports like soccer, basketball, baseball, lacrosse and swimming.
 At most they will drive between Charlottesville and nearby Crozet.
 But playing “travel” sports immediately requires travel to Richmond, Roanoke, Harrisonburg, etc. Travel to states south of Virginia is also common to extend the outdoor season.